ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

     No
 ```

-Go ahead and select `Yes` if you understood everything and you agree.
+Go ahead and select `Yes` if you understand everything and you agree.

 You see a last note, before the actual configuration wizard starts: